Ranjeeta22/kubernetes/readme.md

     name: high-priority
     value: 1000000
     globalDefault: false
-    description: "This priority class should be used for XYZ service pods only."
+    description: "This priority class should be used for XYZ Customers pods only."

 ```